jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Cloud-First**: All board and document data is stored in Supabase; no local storage or legacy fallback.
 - **Thumbnail Optimization**: Use Canvas API for reliable client-side image generation without external dependencies.
 - **UI Simplification**: Remove unused features to keep the interface clean and focused.
+- **Design System**: Use established UI components for consistency and maintainability.
+- **Node Selection**: Leverage XYFlow's native selection capabilities for reliability.

 ---